A viva voce (oral examination) is compulsory for PhD and Professional Doctorate degrees

 There are no rules concerning the length of time of a viva voce.
 Examiners have the discretion to make it as long or as short as they think necessary.
 Each combination of thesis, student and examiners is unique.

-Normally the viva voce examination for doctoral candidates and other research degree candidates, where applicable, will take place at a University College Dublin campus.
-However, under exceptional circumstances, including the current COVID-19 pandemic, a viva voce may be conducted virtually.
-See further information here.
+Normally, the viva voce examination for doctoral students and other research degree students, where applicable, takes place in person at a UCD campus.
+However, under exceptional circumstances, permission to conduct a viva voce virtually may be sought.

-View information and guidelines on conducting a viva virtually or semi-virtually
+Review information and guidelines on conducting a viva virtually

 View the lifecycle of the PhD programme at UCD, from application to conferring